-4.2.6.1 Pre-launch hematological/immunological function shall be within normative ranges established for the healthy general population.

-4.2.6.2 In-flight countermeasures shall be in place to sustain hematological/immunological parameters within the normal range as determined by direct or indirect means.

-4.2.6.3 Countermeasures and monitoring shall be developed to ensure immune and hematology values remain outside the "critical values" (i.e., that level which represents a significant failure of the hematological/immunological system and is associated with specific clinical morbidity) defined for specific parameters.

-4.2.6.4 Post-flight rehabilitation shall be aimed at returning to pre-flight baseline.
+- 4.2.6.1 Pre-launch hematological/immunological function shall be within normative ranges established for the healthy general population. - 4.2.6.2 In-flight countermeasures shall be in place to sustain hematological/immunological parameters within the normal range as determined by direct or indirect means. - 4.2.6.3 Countermeasures and monitoring shall be developed to ensure immune and hematology values remain outside the critical values, i.e., the level that represents a significant failure of the hematological/immunological system and is associated with specific clinical morbidity, defined for specific parameters. - 4.2.6.4 Post-flight assessment and treatment shall be aimed at returning to pre-flight baseline.